 Associate Professor of Graphic Design Maria Rogal was recently selected as a recipient of a 2014 Ideas that Matter grant, which is sponsored by Sappi Fine Paper North America.
 The grant program annually recognizes and supports designers who use their skills and expertise to solve communications problems for a wide range of charitable activities.

-With the grant, Rogal, her team and the Fundación Mexico-Estados Unidos para la Ciencia (or United States - Mexico Foundation for Science) will complete and produce designs for Kanan Honey.
+With the grant, Rogal, her team, including MFA alumna Gaby Hernández, and the Fundación Mexico-Estados Unidos para la Ciencia (or United States - Mexico Foundation for Science) will complete and produce designs with Kanan Honey.
 Once produced, they aim to use the designs to internationally market the company.

 “One of our objectives is to seek importers and/or retail locations to sell the honey in the United States,” said Rogal.
 “The goal of this project is to create local businesses and business models that will provide sustainable economic opportunities for indigenous people living in rural communities in Mexico.”